THREE COGNITIVE DOMAINS

 |13 or More Years||.96||100||84.8|

-Over the last two years, the CANS-MCI has been consistently referenced by major journals in articles that covered computer-directed neuropsychological tests.
-In 2008, in a study that systematically reviewed the top 11 computer-based test batteries that are used to detect cognitive decline in aging populations, independent researchers gave Screen’s CANS-MCI test battery the top overall score in all categories assessed.
+The CANS-MCI has been consistently referenced by major journals in articles that covered computer-directed neuropsychological tests.
+In 2008, in a study that systematically reviewed the top 11 computer-based test batteries that are used to detect cognitive decline in aging populations, independent researchers gave Screen’s CANS-MCI test battery the top overall score in all categories that were assessed.

 Jane B. Tornatore, PhD Emory Hill, PhD Jo Anne Laboff, MSW, “Self-Administered Screening for Mild Cognitive Impairment: Initial Validation of a Computerized Test Battery,” Journal of Neuropsychiatry and Clinical Neurosciences, Volume 17, No. 1, 98-105, Winter, 2005.